-Recognizing that counties are large and irregularly shaped and that the actual service reach of projects is more concentrated, staff proposes defining a "project area" based on the project's modeled travel shed.
-This would be determined by measuring the distance from the center of the project to the farthest zone within the travel shed, then using that distance as a radius to define all zones that make up the project area.
-Staff further proposes splitting the jobs + hh (sum) scoring into two equally weighted (5 points each) components: jobs and households.
-The jobs component would be unchanged from past cycles, with the score calculated by adding up the total number of jobs within each project's travel shed and converting the total to a score out of 5, indexed to the other submitted projects.
-The households component would involve calculating the ratio of households within each project's travel shed to the total households within the project area and converting that ratio to a score out of 5, indexed to the other submitted projects.
+Staff further proposed splitting the jobs + hh (sum) scoring into two equally weighted (5 points each) components: total jobs and proportion of households served.
+The total jobs component would be unchanged from past cycles, with the score calculated by adding up the total number of jobs within each project's travel shed and converting the total to a score out of 5, indexed to the other submitted projects.
+The proportion of households served component would calculate the ratio of households within each project's travel shed to the total households within the project area and convert that ratio to a score out of 5, indexed to the other submitted projects.